Silver framework

 Providing learners with cushions / encouraging them to turn over their chairs and relax when they're reading

-Displaying new book suggestions, eg. 'Hot Books' / 'Bookflix'
+Displaying new reading materials suggestions, eg. 'Hot Books' / 'Bookflix'

 Having displays about the power of reading